duncan3dc/speaker/README.md

 Found a bug?
 Got a question?
 Just not sure how something works?
 Please [create an issue](//github.com/duncan3dc/speaker/issues) and I'll do my best to help out.
 Alternatively you can catch me on [Twitter](https://twitter.com/duncan3dc)

+## duncan3dc/speaker for enterprise

+Available as part of the Tidelift Subscription

+The maintainers of duncan3dc/speaker and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/packagist-duncan3dc-speaker?utm_source=packagist-duncan3dc-speaker&utm_medium=referral&utm_campaign=readme)